 Scope of Panel Session:

-Please provide here a discussion of the content and format of the panel session.
+Please provide a discussion of the content and format of the panel session.
 The discussion on content should be sufficiently detailed to understand how it addresses one or more themes of the conference topics stated under the Conference Track of interest, and to enable reviewers to assess the proposal’s merit against the evaluation criteria noted above.
-Panel sessions typically range between 1.5 to 2 hours in duration and consist of 3 to 5 presentations with an opportunity for discussion (questions and answers), however, other approaches may be proposed, including those that more effectively engage the audience.
+Panel sessions typically range between 1.5 to 2 hours in duration and consist of presentations by three speakers and a moderator with an opportunity for discussion (questions and answers), however, other approaches may be proposed, including those that more effectively engage the audience.

 Please provide the names, email addresses, titles and affiliations of the session participants with descriptions of what they intend to cover.

 The above discussion can range from 300 to 2000 words, approximately.